We work with more than 300 partners to bring you better travel deals

 What time of day is cheapest to fly?

 To get the best value, try booking a flight in the evening when visiting Bolivia.
-Generally the prices will increase for flights in the morning as these tend to have higher demand.
+Generally the prices will increase for flights in the afternoon as these tend to have higher demand.

 A trip to Bolivia is like traveling back in time – back to a time when the Incas ruled and indigenous languages were spoken.
 Although the Incas have long since gone and after them came the Spaniards, the mark they have left on the country is far from extinct.